ITHACA-FV/ITHACA-FV/README.md

 singularity exec <image>.sif <command>
 ```

-For example, running the first tutorial, add the following in the batch script,
+For example, running the any tutorial, add the following in the batch script,

 ```
-singularity exec ithacafv.sif ./tutorials/CFD/01POD/./Allrun
+singularity exec ithacafv.sif /bin/bash -c Of.sh
 ```

-Modifying images : convert `.sif` image to a sandbox `.sng` image
+the shell script `Of.sh` is provided within the singularity directory.
+A sample batch scipt is also proived.
+Please note, over slurm machine, mpi binds without passing any flags.